Transparency and Policymaking with Endogenous Information Provision

 \section{Abstract}

-How does a biased lobbyist disclose information in anticipation of a career concerned politician?
-I develop a model to study this problem and show that the answer depends on the design of lobbying protocol.
-If the protocol requires the lobbyist's preference to be publicly known, career concerns improve the public's welfare by inducing the lobbyist to provide more information.
-In contrast, if the lobbyist's preference is not known, career concerns can instead discourage the provision of information.
-I also explore how the conventional transparency on decision consequences performs with different designs of lobbying protocol.
-In particular, the paper highlights a novel conflict that the transparency of the lobbyist's intent crowds out any potential positive effect of the transparency on consequences. \textbf{Keywords:} Transparency, information provision, policymaking, career concerns, lobby register, reputation
+How does the politician's reputation concern affect information provision when the information is endogenously provided by a biased lobbyist?
+I develop a model to study this problem and show that the answer depends on the transparency design.
+When the lobbyist’s preference is publicly known, the politician's reputation concern induces the lobbyist to provide more information.
+When the lobbyist’s preference is unknown, the politician's reputation concern may induce the lobbyist to provide less information.
+One implication of the result is that given transparent preferences, the transparency of decision consequences can impede information provision by moderating the politician's reputational incentive.